Some eight-ish years ago, you didn’t know what Drift was. (I have no affiliation with them, btw).

 And there’s the third CTA — just after the introduction:

-And each subscriber they acquire enters a funnel that converts many of them into HubSpot users.
+Each subscriber they acquire enters a funnel that converts many of them into HubSpot users.

 HubSpot is clearly not doing content marketing like many other SaaS brands.